Crowdbase Risk Warnings

 Apart from the aforementioned risks, Force Majeure is a risk associated with industrial or natural disasters or with decisions made by regulatory authorities or market operators and result e.g. in the suspension of the listing of a Financial Instrument in the stock exchange market.
 The issuer or the market is not responsible for cases of Force Majeure.
 However, these events, given that they have a great impact, may influence the issuer’s ability in fulfilling its obligations or affect the market’s operation.

 The risk that a government (or any other competent authority) imposing new taxes or new regulatory or legal obligations or restrictions on the securities that have already been bought by the investor.
 These are the risks deriving from government acts, market operation rules, etc. Investments in emerging markets products are usually riskier than the respective investments in developed markets.
 For such investment moves it is absolutely necessary that investors proceed to a detailed analysis of each individual danger.

-Such as breakdowns or malfunctioning of essential systems and controls, including IT systems, can impact on all financial products.
+Technical risks such as breakdowns or malfunctioning of essential systems and controls, including IT systems, can have an impact on all financial products.
 There is a risk that other circumstances may prevent Crowdbase from executing orders or prevent any participant in the relevant markets from accessing any electronic online trading platform.
 These include, for example, system errors and outages, maintenance periods, internet connectivity issues and failures of third parties on whom the client or Crowdbase is dependent (for example, internet service providers or electricity companies).There may be circumstances beyond Crowdbase’s control that can affect its ability to support the Client’s trading.

 Risks specific to certain types of bonds

 The information that Crowdbase provides in this document is for general information purposes only.
-Accordingly, a Client prior to making any investment decision in Financial Instrument must consider his personal objectives and financial situation and the significant risk of possible loss inherent in any investment product.
+Accordingly, a Client prior to making any investment decision in a Financial Instrument must consider their personal objectives and financial situation and the significant risk of possible loss inherent in any investment product.